 If you have a product or a service that does not require payment online, then an online catalog or brochure will enable you to display what you have on offer and attract potential clients.
 Spreading the word about a business used to be limited to television, print or radio, however, a website gives a much wider reach.
 Online brochures are a great idea for dental surgeries, hair salons, holiday destinations and manufacturers.

 Instead of flicking through the pages of a massive phone directory to find services and businesses, in this day and age we use online directory websites.
 They can be dedicated to a specific location, topic or industry.
 Directory websites serve as useful lists of resources.

-Authors and writers have their own websites which include their biography, a catalogue of their works with reviews and comments, as well as links to their social media, blog and places their publications are being sold online.
-This is especially useful in the world of publishing and establishment of a fan base.
+Authors and writers have their own websites which include their biography, a catalog of their works with reviews and comments, as well as links to their social media, blog, and places their publications are being sold online.
+This is especially useful in the world of publishing and establishment a fan base.

-People took the words Web Logs and shortened it to Blogs—online diaries, journals, or editorials, if you will.
+People took the words Web Logs and shortened it to Blogs—online diaries, journals, or editorials if you will.
 My, how Blogs have taken over the Internet.
-A person used to be outdated if he/she did not have a website, now having a blog is de rigeur.
+A person used to be outdated if he/she did not have a website, now having a blog is de rigor.
 A blog owner will log-on daily, weekly, or whenever, and write about whatever is going on in their lives or business, or they may comment on politics and news.
 How wonderful the Internet is!
-Now anyone who can afford a blog can be self published and allow their thoughts to be read by anyone in the world who has online access.
+Now anyone who can afford a blog can be self-published and allow their thoughts to be read by anyone in the world who has online access.